MINGLIBRIAN/rokid/README.md

 JSONify the form data (condition) and send to the server, get the response and display all the data page by page.
 Using jQuery Ajax to implement asynchronous request and pagination.

-* The demo screenshot can be found in the root directory.
+* The demo screenshot can be found in the imgs directory.